 Whether you are staying in downtown Franklin or are just passing through, lunch at McGavock’s and/or a meal at 1799 should definitely be on your to-eat list in a city crowded with culinary delights.

-Around the Harpeth Hotel
+Near the Harpeth Hotel

 Of course, the hotel is right on Main Street, meaning there’s plenty to do, see and eat beyond its walls.
 A few of my favorite independent shops are located within blocks’ of the Harpeth, including Emmaline, Tin Cottage, Hester & Cook and White’s Mercantile.